hojae-io/Drone-Control-Algorithms-for-Unmanned-Delivery-System/README.md

 ### mission_GPS_vision.py
 > Move the drone to several waypoints and come back to the moving target with GPS-based and Vision-based Control

+### GPS_topic
+> This directory contains source codes for a ROS node at the target.
+This sends GPS information of the target

+### targetDetection_topic
+> This directory contains source codes for a ROS node at the Drone's RaspberryPi Camera.
+This sends coordinate information to which the drone should move.